Umm Kulthum & The Golden Era

 Please note there is an age limit of 7+ for this event.

 For £35 per person, treat yourself on your next visit and enjoy:

 Access to VIP bar with dedicated staff and facilities up to 1 hour pre-show and during interval.

 A 125ml glass of Champagne Taittinger Brut (or drink of choice) each both pre-show and interval.

 Savoury bar snacks

 Available as an upgrade or booked with your tickets.
-To book, please call the hospitality team on 020 7379 4981 or email us by clicking below.
+To book, please email the hospitality team by clicking below.